hetida/hetida-designer/docs/workflow_execution/wf_execution_via_kafka.md

-# Workflow Execution via Apache Kafka
+# Execution via Apache Kafka

-This document describes [Kafka](https://kafka.apache.org/) execution of workflows / components.
+This document describes [Kafka](https://kafka.apache.org/) execution of workflow / component revisions.

 Naturally this depends strongly on the specific Kafka cluster setup.
 Of course, we cannot describe all possible scenarios here.
 Therefore we describe a docker-compose based demo setup, which should give you a good starting point for developing your individual setup.
 ## Setup